Frequently Asked Questions

 What does Hands On Orlando do?

 Hands On Orlando helps you help others.
-We do this by inspiring, educating and empowering people to make a difference through volunteer action.
+We enable, inspire, educate and empower people to make a difference through volunteer action.

 Is Hands On Orlando a non-profit organization?

-How does Hands On Orlando stay in business as a charity?
+How does Hands On Orlando stay in business?

 We are 100% funded by monetary donations from people like you.
-It's a daily struggle.
-All of our projects benefit third-party charities and the volunteers who participate...not Hands On Orlando.
-It's a major expense.
-The vast majority of people think they help us when they volunteer (99%+) and do not donate money.
+It's a struggle.
+Most volunteers we serve think they help us when they volunteer and do not donate money to HOO.
+No projects benefit Hands On Orlando.

 Do volunteers need special skills to participate?